japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreCoordinatorRef.md

-== [[StateStoreCoordinatorRef]] StateStoreCoordinatorRef -- RPC Endpoint Reference to StateStoreCoordinator
+# StateStoreCoordinatorRef &mdash; RPC Endpoint Reference to StateStoreCoordinator

 `StateStoreCoordinatorRef` is used to (let the tasks on Spark executors to) send <<messages, messages>> to the <<rpcEndpointRef, StateStoreCoordinator>> (that lives on the driver).